 Vice Provost for Undergraduate Education

 The Office of the Vice Provost for Undergraduate Education coordinates and oversees wide areas of undergraduate education relevant to all seven undergraduate schools and colleges.
 Its goal is to enhance both the quality and the range of educational opportunities available to all Cornell undergraduates.
-Laura Brown, the current vice provost, holds the John Wendell Anderson chair in the department of English.
+Laura Brown, the current senior vice provost, holds the John Wendell Anderson chair in the department of English.
 She is responsible for formal and strategic academic initiatives that involve instructional support, diversity, undergraduate research, academic integrity, and university-wide course offerings, and she directs programs that complement and expand academic learning including faculty-centered living/learning programs and the new student reading project.

 Campus-Wide Academic Initiatives

 The University Courses initiative is designed to provide a common academic experience for undergraduate students through a cross-college curriculum of courses that foster intellectual discovery, promote debate, and address complex issues of the day.